 Q: Is a 3.0 GPA a firm requirement?

-A: The 3.0 GPA requirement is typically firm.
-HOWEVER, each application is given a comprehensive review, and those with a lower GPA may be considered if:
+A: Typically, the 3.0 GPA requirement is firm.
+However, each application is given a comprehensive review, and those with a lower GPA may be considered if:

-- Evidence of potential to engage in graduate level research is provided (see answer to following question)
+- Evidence of potential to engage in graduate level research is provided.